Kevin-Shiuan/Web_Programming-Fall2021/hw7/README.md

-All function done including bonus, with modified UX flow and customized UI Remember to type in your database_URL in .env.defaults.
+>All function done including bonus, with modified UX flow and customized UI.
+>Remember to type in your database_URL in .env.defaults.

 # How to Use
 There's 3 main part, which is ActionBar, Console, and Table.